 Everyone knows the feeling of waking up to find a new blemish on their face.
-And while there are plenty of products on the market that promise to banish acne, sometimes the simplest solutions are the best.
+And while plenty of products on the market promise to banish acne, sometimes the simplest solutions are the best.
 Here are a few home remedies that can help to clear up your skin:

 One of the most effective home remedies for acne is also one of the most simple: water.
 Keeping your skin hydrated helps to flush out toxins and keep pores clear.
 Aim to drink eight glasses of water per day, and you should see a difference in your skin within a few weeks.

 Another easy remedy is to apply a spot treatment of honey or lemon juice to blemishes.
 Both honey and lemon juice have antibacterial properties that can help to fight acne-causing bacteria.
-Simply apply a small amount of honey or lemon juice to a cotton swab and dab it on your blemish.
-Let it sit for about 15 minutes, then rinse it off with warm water.
+Apply a small amount of honey or lemon juice to a cotton swab and dab it on your blemish.
+Let it sit for about 15 minutes, then rinse it with warm water.

 Home Remedies For Stress